 The Company maintains allowances for doubtful accounts for uncollectible accounts receivable.
-Management estimates anticipated credit losses from doubtful accounts based on days past due, customer specific experience, collection history, the financial health of customers including from the impacts of the COVID-19 pandemic, among other factors.
+Management estimates anticipated credit losses from doubtful accounts based on days past due, customer specific experience, collection history, the financial health of customers including from the impacts of the broad-based slowdown beginning in the second quarter of 2023 in the United States and in the third quarter of 2023 in Europe, among other factors.
 Accounts receivable are recorded net of allowance for doubtful accounts.
 The following table sets forth activities in the allowance for doubtful accounts for the periods indicated.